F1-uxy/mathmatical-interpreter/docs/syntax.md

 // c = ComplexVal(11.0, -2)
 ```

-The helper functions provided are magnitude and conjugate.
+The helper functions provided are magnitude and conjugate and take a ComplexVal as a single argument.
 ```
 a = complex(3, 4);
 b = magnitude(a);